itm/testbed-runtime/README.md

 Testbed Runtime is based on the [Apache Maven][maven] build system.
 Clone the project and simply run 'mvn install' (or 'mvn clean install' to be on the safe side) for building.

+When building with Maven, normally only the "standard modules" are built in order to keep build times low.
+If you want to build the distributables ("assemblies") please pass ```-P assemblies``` to Maven when executing the build, e.g. ```mvn -P assemblies clean install```.
+The assemblies are automatically built when doing a release using ```mvn release:prepare && mvn release:perform```.

 License
 -------